openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection/debugging-auto-device.rst

 For more information, you can refer to:

-* `Intel® VTune™ Profiler User Guide <https://www.intel.com/content/www/us/en/develop/../../../../documentation/vtune-help/top/api-support/instrumentation-and-tracing-technology-apis.html>`__
+* `Intel® VTune™ Profiler User Guide <https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-0/instrumentation-and-tracing-technology-apis.html>`__

 Analyze Code Performance on Linux
 +++++++++++++++++++++++++++++++++

 You can analyze code performance using Intel® VTune™ Profiler.
-For more information and installation instructions refer to the `installation guide (PDF) <https://software.intel.com/content/www/us/en/develop/download/intel-vtune-install-guide-linux-os.html>`__
+For more information and installation instructions refer to the
+`Intel® VTune™ Profiler User Guide <https://www.intel.com/content/www/us/en/docs/vtune-profiler/user-guide/2023-0/instrumentation-and-tracing-technology-apis.html>`__
 With Intel® VTune™ Profiler installed you can configure your analysis with the following steps:

 1. Open Intel® VTune™ Profiler GUI on the host machine with the following command:

    .. code-block:: sh

       cd /vtune install dir/intel/oneapi/vtune/2021.6.0/env
       source vars.sh
       vtune-gui